radicle-dev/radicle.xyz/_guides/seeder.md

 * `curl`
 * `git`
 * `systemctl` version `232` or newer
-* `sudo` priviledges
+* `sudo` privileges
 * A DNS name pointing to your server

 ### Server

 If you already have a VPS (Virtual Private Server) or home server running a Linux distribution, you should be all set.
 If not, any VPS will do.
-Between 1 and 2GB of RAM with a shared CPU and 10GB of disk space should be enough to get started.
+Between 1-2GB of RAM with a shared CPU and 10GB of disk space should be enough to get started.
 Once you've logged into your server, proceed with user setup and installation.
-For this setup, you'll need `sudo` capabilities.
+For this setup process, you'll need `sudo` capabilities.

 > **Tip**: If you have trouble choosing a VPS, we recommend getting a small
 > instance on [Hetzner][hetzner] or [Digital Ocean][do].
 These are priced